phonopy/phonopy/doc/reference.rst

 - \K. Parlinski, Z. Q. Li, and Y. Kawazoe, Phys.
 Rev. Lett.
 78, 4063 (1997)

 Parlinski-Li-Kawazoe method is based on the supercell approach with the finite displacement method.

-The calculation and symmetrization of force constants are executed by using singular-value decomposition (pseudo-inverse).
-The key of this method would be the matrix formulations of equations, which leads to the coherent and flexible implementation.
+Force constants are calculated using Moore–Penrose pseudoinverse by fitting symmetry reduced elements of force constans to the linear relations between atomic forces and atomic displacements.
+The pseudoinverse is easy to handle arbitrary number of displacements amplitudes and directions, and can rely on the exisiting library, e.g., LAPACK.

+In phonopy, the symmetry reduced elements of force constants are not prepared.
+Simply all the elements of force constans between atoms in a primitive cell and the supercell are fit.

 .. _reference_NAC: